The mission of ACES is to help reduce the academic achievement gap in the Twin Cities and improve the likelihood of success for underserved students.

 Our vision is that ACES students succeed in college and career, and become engaged citizens in safe and equitable communities.

-ACES’ sports-themed academic programming brings learning to life for our students, with curriculum activities that get youth interested and engaged in sports history, statistics and science.
-By showing students that what they are learning in the classroom applies to something they’re passionate about – sports - it translates to improved grades and a new passion for their own education.
+Based on Minnesota state education standards, ACES intentionally focuses on the intersection of crucial social-emotional skills with math, using sports content to engage students in learning.
+By showing students that what they’re learning in the classroom applies to something they’re passionate about – sports - it translates to improved grades and a new passion for their own education!

 Emerging research also reveals the importance of social-emotional skills for academic success, especially related to math.
 When students have the right mindset and confidence, they are more likely to persist through challenging academic situations and master critical math skills.
-ACES is one of the only out-of-school time program that directly addresses this need.
-In so doing, ACES provides critical support to fourth through eighth grade students to develop the skills required for success in college, career, and the community.
+ACES is one of the only out-of-school time programs that directly addresses this need.
+In doing so, ACES provides critical support to 4th through 8th grade students to develop the skills required for success in college, career, and community.